itnode/Redmine-Fetch/README.md

 ## new

-Creates a new Ob>ject.
+Creates a new Object.
 Handle over the Redmine Config

 - param: $api\_key String - API Key for Redmine
 - param: $project\_id Integer - Redmine Project ID